 Legal / Human Rights:

 Fellow of the Institute of Paralegals, Friend of Liberty, Member of Amnesty UK, Member of Justice.

 Member of the Radio Society of Great Britain (RSGB), the American Radio Relay League (ARRL), Halifax and District Amateur Radio Society (HADARS), the British Amateur Television Club (BATC), the Radio Old Timers Association (RAOTA), the G-QRP club, the UK Six Metres Group (UKSMG), the UK Microwave Users Group (UKuG), AMSAT UK, the British Amateur Radio Teledata Group (BARTG), and the British Railways Amateur Radio Society (BRARS).

-Life member of Embsay and Bolton Abbey Steam Railway, Member of the Branch Line Society, the Signalling Record Society, the Railway Correspondence and Travel Society, the Inter City Railway Society, and the 125 Group.
+Life member of Embsay and Bolton Abbey Steam Railway, Member of the Branch Line Society, the Signalling Record Society, the Railway Correspondence and Travel Society, the Inter City Railway Society, the 125 Group and the National Wagon Preservation Group.

 Affiliate member of the Institution of Railway Signal Engineers (IRSE)

 Governor of the Royal National Lifeboat Institution